High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 Here, the first term on the right-hand side is bounded by the estimate given in (i)$_{k-1}$, so a change of scales gives that

 as the order of $\nabla p_j$ is $k-2$.
 Note that we take here such $k\geq 2$ so that $k-2\geq 0$ for the orders of the polynomials to be defined properly.
+This can be done because the case of $k=1$ is trivially valid due to $\phi_j\in \mathcal{A}_0$ being constants.
 The takeaway here is that the right-hand side of~(\ref{thm31pfstep22harmpnoms}) is a much more regular and integrable object than the left-hand side of (\ref{thm21pfstep22triangle}).
 It remains to estimate the second term on the right-hand side of (\ref{thm21pfstep22triangle}).
 Now, if we utilize the natural $L^2$ upper bound for negative Sobolev seminorms, we get, by the regularity properties of harmonic polynomials, that

-This implies, furthermore, that the terms consisting solely of the correctors $\phi_j$ in (\ref{thm21pfstep2triineqsuper}) and (\ref{thm21pfstep2onemoretrineq}) are indeed small and integrable enough for our needs, since we can work very well with the harmonic polynomials $p_j$.
+This implies, furthermore, that the terms consisting solely of the correctors $\phi_j$ in (\ref{thm21pfstep2triineqsuper}) are indeed small and integrable enough for our needs, since we can work very well with the harmonic polynomials $p_j$.

 With these new regularity properties in mind, let us revert back to estimating the left-hand side of (\ref{thm21pfstep22triangle}).
-Now, for each $j<n$, we can freely utilize the triangle inequality with $w_j\in\mathcal{A}(\diamondsuit_j)$ to compute that
+Now, for each $j\leq n$, we can freely utilize the triangle inequality with $w_j\in\mathcal{A}(\diamondsuit_j)$ to compute that